alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 #### The ecological imperative for using C++ and Lisp

-Stop killing the planet by running your `dog slow interpreters`; on cloud computing super clusters.
+Stop killing the planet by running dog slow interpreters on cloud computing super clusters.

 ![](environmentalism.png)

+Or if you are in business 'stop wasting money.'

 ------